-- --ip (mandatory): the IP address or fully qualified hostname of the running system - --scan-login (mandatory): the root user name (normally root) - --name (mandatory): the scan name to use when creating the scan meta-data - --scan-password (optional): the root password to authenticate to the running system - --dir (optional): the directory where to install the uforge-scan.bin binary used to execute the deep scan - --exclude (optional): a list of directories or files to exclude during the deep scan - --overlay (optional): include overlay (extra files) for the given scan
+- --ip (mandatory): the IP address or fully qualified hostname of the running system - --scan-login (mandatory): the root user name (normally root) - --name (mandatory): the scan name to use when creating the scan meta-data.
+If you want to use spaces in the scan name, you must use single quote and double quotes before and after the name.
+For example: --name '"my scan name with spaces"' - --scan-password (optional): the root password to authenticate to the running system - --dir (optional): the directory where to install the uforge-scan.bin binary used to execute the deep scan - --exclude (optional): a list of directories or files to exclude during the deep scan - --overlay (optional): include overlay (extra files) for the given scan - --identity-file (optional): the file containing the private ssh key used to connect to the source machine